 Eva Louise Grant is an undergraduate at Stanford University.
 She is a proud member of the Sťáťimc tribe of British Columbia, Canada.
 Having spent time as a child living among South America's indigenous population, Eva recognizes a sacred sense of kinship between Indigenous peoples of this Earth, and the many aesthetic rituals that validate and consolidate indigenous identity.
 As an artist and poet, Eva believes strongly in the power of art to shape societal values, and takes a special interest in the intersection of language and culture among indigenous people, especially as these relate to their endurance and radical evolution over time.
 Her slam poems, multi-media visual art pieces, and writings have been showcased through Heritage Canada, the Gathering Our Voices Youth Aboriginal Conference, and other platforms.
 She represented Canada at the Girls20 Summit in Istanbul, Turkey, last fall and is currently developing a follow-up project in her local community, aimed at increasing economic viability and prosperity among marginalized women.
 Eva continues both her creative practices and advocacy at Stanford through her participation in the Stanford Native American Indian Students' Organization, her facilitation of campus teach-ins, and her involvement in experimental and traditional film, dance and theater.

 Nilo Batle, Intern

-Nilo Batle is a 17-year-old filmmaker living in San Francisco, California.
+Nilo Batle is a filmmaker living in San Francisco, California.
 He grew up in an artist household where his parents taught him how to draw and sculpt.
 His latest film played in San Francisco International Film Festival.
-He recently graduated from Ruth Asawa School of the Arts in the Media and Film Arts department and will be attending Cal Arts in fall of 2016.
+He recently graduated from Ruth Asawa School of the Arts in the Media and Film Arts department and attends Cal Arts.